What’s the difference between a Roth IRA & 401(k)

 You can continue contributing to a Roth IRA regardless of your age, as long as you or your spouse have sufficient earned income to cover the contribution.

-- Roth IRAs have no required minimum annual distributions
+- Roth IRAs have required minimum annual distributions only for beneficiaries

-Unlike traditional IRAs or 401(k) plans, which require you to take minimum distributions starting at age 73, you are never required to take a distribution with a Roth IRA.
-Your beneficiaries, however, must take required minimum distributions (RMDs).
+Unlike traditional IRAs or 401(k) plans, which require you to take minimum distributions starting at age 73 or age 75 if born 1960 or later, you are never required to take a distribution with a Roth IRA.
+Your beneficiaries, however, must take RMDs.
 They would typically receive the distributions as qualified tax-free distributions, provided you established the Roth IRA at least five years before your death.
-(Related: The 5-year wait: One more reason to open a Roth IRA now)

 - Roth IRA limitations